learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 #### Mean normalization

-But before we do this, we have to ensure the that both variables are **Mean Normalized** (as shown in the numerator above). i.e. both variables have mean values = 0 .
+But before we do this, we have to ensure that both of the variables are **Mean Normalized** (as shown in the numerator above). i.e. both variables have mean values = 0 .
 This allows us to calculate how much they vary while disregarding their distance from each other.
 A bit like standardization that we saw before, but here we are not standardizing the spread (standard deviation), as that is what needs to be studied.
 So the formula to mean normalize a data set is :

 > **xi - X(mean)**